Leamington and Warwick Tramways

 Standard British Electric Traction Company ‘Magnet & Wheel’ cap badge worn from 1905 to 1912 — brass.
 Author's Collection.

-Leamington and Warwick Tramways staff
+Leamington and Warwick Electric Tramways staff

-Lancaster Corporation Tramways cap badges
+Leamington and Warwick Electric Tramways cap badges

 Leamington and Warwick Tramways staff photo at Emscote Depot 1930

-A photo of what is probably the entire staff of the tramway at Emscote Depot — the photo is believed to have been taken on the last day of operation, Saturday the 16th August 1930.
+A photograph of what is probably the entire staff of the tramway at Emscote Depot — the photo is believed to have been taken on the last day of operation, Saturday the 16th August 1930.
 Photo from the Peter Coulls Collection, courtesy of Allan Jennings.

 Leamington and Warwick Tramways staff photo at Emscote Depot 1930

-General pattern script-lettering cap badge — Driver — of the type used by Leamington and Warwick Electrical Tramways motormen late in the system's life.
+General pattern script-lettering cap badge — 'Driver' — of the type used by Leamington and Warwick Electrical Tramways motormen late in the system's life.
 Author's Collection.

 Senior staff